 Yes, repatriation insurance is standard on most travel insurance policies, and it pays to get you back to the UK.

-When you're buying your travel insurance, make sure you check how much your policy covers you for.
+When you're buying your travel insurance with medical cover, make sure you check how much your policy covers you for.
 Some might have a value limit.
 Exclusions might apply too.
-For example, if you have diabetes, you may need a specialist policy or pay more for repatriation insurance.
+For example, if you have diabetes, you may need specialist travel insurance for diabetics or pay more for repatriation insurance.

 Travel insurance isn't a legal requirement for most countries except for some, like Cuba.
 So repatriation insurance is entirely optional.